mumuki/mulang/README.md

 1. `hasRedundantLocalVariableReturn`
 1. `hasRedundantParameter`
 1. `hasRedundantReduction`: **logic paradigm** is a is-operator used to unify individuals that don't require a reduction, like `X is 4`
+1. `hasTooManyMethods`: **object oriented paradigm** does a given class/object/interface have too many methods?
 1. `hasTooShortIdentifiers`: **any paradigm** whether an identifier is too short and not part of domain language's jargon
 1. `hasWrongCaseIdentifiers`: **any paradigm** whether an identifier does not match the domain language's case style
 1. `implements`: **object oriented paradigm** is the given interface implemented?